Ólafur Jóhann Ólafsson: Personal life

-Olafsson was born in Reykjavík, Iceland on 26 September 1962 to Anna Jónsdóttir and writer Ólafur Jóhann Sigurðsson.
+Ólafur was born in Reykjavík, Iceland on 26 September 1962 to Anna Jónsdóttir and writer Ólafur Jóhann Sigurðsson.
 He studied physics as a Wien Scholar at Brandeis University.
 He lives in New York City with his wife Anna Ólafsdóttir and three children.

 Literary career

-He is the author of three previous novels, The Journey Home, Absolution and Walking Into the Night, and a story collection, Valentines.
+He is the author of three previous novels, The Journey Home, Absolution and Walking into the Night, and a story collection, Valentines.
 He also wrote the play The Feast of the Snails, albeit to mixed reviews.
-His books have been published to critical acclaim in more than twenty languages.
-Olafsson is the recipient of the O. Henry Award and the Icelandic Literary Award, was shortlisted for the Frank O’Connor Prize, and has twice been nominated for the IMPAC Award.
+His books have been published to critical acclaim in more than twenty languages. Ólafur is the recipient of the O. Henry Award and the Icelandic Literary Prize, was shortlisted for the Frank O'Connor International Short Story Award, and has twice been nominated for the International Dublin Literary Award.

 Business career

-Olafsson began a career at Sony in 1985, where he rose through several positions.
+Ólafur began a career at Sony in 1985, where he rose through several positions.
 In 1991, he founded Sony Computer Entertainment, Inc., and became its first president and chief executive officer.
 Sony Computer was established as a free-functioning unit of Sony Corporation.
 Olafsson built and managed its businesses in the United States and Europe.
 During his six-year tenure, he directed the worldwide operations of Sony's entertainment software and hardware divisions and was responsible for the creation and launch of the PlayStation console, which would go onto generate major sales and profits for Sony Interactive.
 However, Olafsson clashed with higher-ups over the PlayStation's pricing as he favoured lower price on the console.
 The intense feuding caused him to lose support within the company and he was forced to resign in 1996.

-Olafsson became a member of the board of directors of Advanta Corporation, a specialty finance company, in 1997, and became Advanta's president in March 1998.
+Ólafur became a member of the board of directors of Advanta Corporation, a specialty finance company, in 1997, and became Advanta's president in March 1998.
 Olafsson left Advanta in 1999 to join Time Warner as Vice Chairman of Digital Media.
 He briefly left the company after its merger with AOL, which formed the short-lived AOL Time Warner.
 He returned at the request of CEO Richard D. Parsons after Time Warner executives reasserted control over the company.
 He was later given the title of Executive Vice President.
 With the AT&T purchase of Time Warner, Olafsson and several other Time Warner executives left the combined company.